 5 Things Alaska: Q&A with Rep. Matt Claman, Challenges of cutting Medicaid, Rep. Sharon Jackson

-Noel Rea has been chosen by the Alaska Department of Health and Social Services (DHSS) to serve as the new interim chief executive officer (CEO) for the Alaska Psychiatric Institute (API).
-John Lee, who had been serving as acting CEO, will return to his role as director of the Senior
+Noel Rea has been chosen by the Alaska Department of Health and Social Services to serve as the new interim CEO for the Alaska Psychiatric Institute (API).
+John Lee, who had been serving as acting CEO, will return to his role as director of the Senior and Disabilities Services Division.

 Rea comes to API with 30 years of experience in Alaska working for public, private, and tribal health care delivery systems, with stints at Virginia Mason Medical Center’s consulting division and multiple other hospitals.
 “I’m pleased to be given the opportunity to provide leadership at API during this transition.
 There is a strong team in place and I will focus on ensuring the staff and governing board have the information and resources they need to succeed,” Rea said.

 Rep. Sharon Jackson represents Alaska’s House District 13, and was sworn in on January 17, 2019.
 Jackson is a member of the House Health & Social Services Committee, the Health & Social Services Finance Subcommittee, as well as the Military & Veterans’ Affairs Committee.
 She joins us in this edition of “What They’re Watching” to discuss direct health care services and payment plans.